pydanny/pydanny-event-notes/socalpiggies/20111110-dreamhost.rst

     class MyFirstMeta(type):
         def __init__(cls, name, bases, ns):
             cls.uses_my_metaclass = True

+        def mystery_method(cls):
+            # All methods in metaclasses are metaclasses, which is why
+            #       the variable is 'cls' and not 'self'
+            return 'I am a myster method'

     # the grungy way of building that class
     MyClass = MyFirstMeta(